 Type III: infracardiac

 - the pulmonary veins join behind the left atrium to form a common vertical descending vein

-- the common descending vein courses anterior to the oesophagus passes through the diaphragm at the oesophageal hiatus and then usually joins the portal system
+- the common descending vein courses anterior to the esophagus passes through the diaphragm at the esophageal hiatus and then usually join the portal system